 The Great Bay Estuary has played a defining role in New Hampshire's history and economy since 1623, but how does the estuary itself work, and what kinds of creatures call it home?
 This interactive program uses props, short video clips, and illustrative photos to show students how different plants and animals survive in one of earth's most challenging environments (imagine your house being flooded and drained twice each day).

 We introduce the Great Bay Estuary's three main habitats: eel grass meadows, mud flats, and salt marshes, and then challenge students to explain the different adaptations found in each.
 Why are the legs of a great blue heron different from those of an osprey?
 What does a clam do exactly when there's no water left at low tide?
 How can marsh grass grow in such salty water?

-Following the 15 to 18-minute PowerPoint presentation on the Great Bay Estuary and its relationship to the coastal watershed, students rotate through two hands-on activities which could include:
+Following the 15 to 18-minute PowerPoint presentation on the Great Bay Estuary and its relationship to the coastal watershed, students rotate through two (or sometimes three) hands-on activities which could include:

 - a tower exercise representing the estuarine ecosystem and the effects of different kinds of pollution on the health of the estuary

 - a guessing game exercise that reinforces the extreme lengths of time it takes for different polluting objects to be reabsorbed into the environment